 The first Greek large-scale water management projects occurred in the 7th century BCE and were usually to supply communal drinking fountains.
 Both Samos and Athens were supplied by long-distance aqueducts from the 6th century BCE; the former was 2.5 km long and included the famous 1 km tunnel designed by Eupalinus of Megara.
 Pisistratus constructed an aqueduct of 15 to 25 cm wide ceramic pipes in the Ilissus valley, 8 km long.

-In the 4th century BCE, Priene in Asia Minor had a similar pipeline which followed an artificial ditch covered in stone slabs.
+In the 4th century BCE, Priene in Asia Minor had a similar system of underground pipes which followed an artificial ditch covered in stone slabs.
 3rd-century BCE Syracuse benefitted from no fewer than three aqueducts and Hellenistic Pergamon, c.
 200 BCE, had some of the most sophisticated water management structures known at that time.

 It is, however, the Romans who have rightly gained celebrity as the aqueduct builders par excellence.
 Hugely ambitious Roman engineering projects successfully mastered all kinds of difficult and dangerous terrain and made their magnificent arched aqueducts a common sight throughout the Roman Empire, supplying towns with water to meet not only basic needs but also those of large public Roman baths, decorative fountains (nymphaea) and private villas.
 Whilst most aqueducts continued to run along the surface and follow land contours wherever possible, the invention of the arch allowed for the construction of large-span structures, employing new materials such as concrete and waterproof cement, which could ignore unfavourable land features and draw the water along the straightest possible route along a regular gradient.
 Similarly, an increase in engineering expertise allowed for large-scale and deep tunnelling projects.